Karthik7TR/Karthik_poc/README.md

 * [General prerequisites](https://thehub.thomsonreuters.com/docs/DOC-2914661)

 ## Steps
 Perform the steps below in order.
-However, if this is an onsite hands-on training, please do not progress to the next step until we are all there together.
+Do not forget to clean up all of the resources you have created after you've completed the training.

 1. [01-clone-and-modify](dojo/01-clone-and-modify.md)
 1. [02-cumulus-installer](dojo/02-cumulus-installer.md)